 Aside from meeting the education and experience hours, applicants must also meet the two other requirements: 1) license or certification based on state laws, and 2) pass the state exam.
 State laws require specific education and work experience before they can license or certify you as an appraiser.
 To maintain your appraiser’s license or certification, you must also meet the continuing education requirement.

-Getting licensed or certified as a property appraiser will bring a lot of benefits and opportunities.
+Getting licensed or certified as appraiser will bring a lot of benefits and opportunities.
 Here are some of the things you can enjoy if you pursue a career in property appraisal: